mattermost/docs/source/install/desktop-app-changelog.rst

 --------------

 - **v5.5.1, released **
- - Mattermost v5.5.1 contains low severity level security fixes.
+ - Mattermost v5.5.1 contains low to critical severity level security fixes.
 Upgrading is highly recommended.
 Details will be posted on our `security updates page <https://mattermost.com/security-updates/>`__ 30 days after release as per the `Mattermost Responsible Disclosure Policy <https://mattermost.com/security-vulnerability-report//>`__.
  - Upgraded to Electron v26.2.1.
  - Fixde an issue where logging was stuck to ``info`` level.
 - **v5.5.0, released 2023-09-15**